yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

 ### Step 2: Connect your integration account to yellow.ai platform

 You can connect your account only in development environment and not in live.
 For a three-tier environment, you can connect an account in Staging and Sandbox environment.
-Once the bot is published, it will use the integrations if they are configured in the flows.
+Once the AI Agent is published, it will use the integrations if they are configured in the flows.

 1. **Login to our [Cloud platform](https://cloud.yellow.ai)** with your credentials and switch to Development/Staging environment.
 2. Navigate to **Extensions** > **Integration** and search for the integration app.